ericjanto/notes-publisher/content/notes/iaml-lecture.md

       ![TODO](../images/iaml-margin-opt-4.png)
       - This works because if $y_i=-1$ then it turns the inequality sign around
     - Finially, note that maximising $\frac{1}{||\bf{w}||}$ is the same thing as minimising $||\bf{w}||^2$
-  - The SVM optiisation problem
+  - The SVM optimisation problem
     - So the SVM weights are determined by solving the optimisation problem:
       ![TODO](../images/iaml-svm-opt.png)
     - Solving this will require maths that we don't have in this course, but will go through solution